 Tracking Your Pattern Over Time

 One of the most valuable things about logging your pill is the ability to look back at your timing history across multiple cycles.
-The Insights tab aggregates your data over time, so you can see whether your timing has improved, whether certain days of the week are consistently problematic, and your overall adherence rate for the current and previous cycles.
+The Insights tab aggregates your data over time, so you can see whether your timing has improved, whether certain days of the week are consistently problematic, and answer the question "how good is my pill adherence, really?" for the current and previous cycles.

 If you export your cycle report as a PDF, this data is included, ready to share with your GP or gynaecologist if relevant to a consultation.
-See also: How to prepare for a contraception review.
+See also: How should I prepare for a contraception review?

 Summary